Castleshaw Roman Fort: Post-Roman

 After being abandoned by the Romans, Castleshaw was rediscovered by antiquarian Thomas Percival in 1752.
 The remains were in good enough condition for him to draw a plan and he commented that he was "pleased to find a double Roman camp".
 He also remarked that the Roman road from Manchester running east to the Pennines was "the finest remain of a Roman road in England that I ever saw".
 The site has suffered damage from ploughing in the 18th and 19th centuries as it is situated in one of the best draining areas of the valley.
 In 1897, a local antiquarian and poet, Ammon Wrigley, dug several trenches on the site.
 He did not record the results of his digging and unrecorded digs continued on and off until 1907.
 In 1907, the site was bought for the purpose of organised excavation and survey which continued from 1907 to 1908 under the supervision of Francis Bruton who had recently been involved with the excavation of Mamucium.
 The spoil heaps from the 1907–08 dig were never levelled, leaving a series of misleading modern earthworks on the interior of the site.

 Under the supervision of the University of Manchester, further excavation was undertaken on the site in 1957–61 and 1963–64.
 Between 1984 and 1988, Greater Manchester Archaeological Unit undertook excavations and restoration of the site.
 A group led by Professor Barri Jones – an expert on Roman Britain – was set up to co-ordinate the work.
 North West Water, then the owners of the site, ensured the area would not be used for agriculture.
 In an attempt to make the site accessible to the public, the outline of the fort and fortlet was marked out in low mounds and an education centre was set up nearby.
 The area beyond the fort was investigated for the first time in 1995–96; archaeologists were searching for a civilian settlement or vicus associated with the fort.
 Surveys revealed a settlement triangular in shape and to the south of the fort.
-The vicus is listed as a Scheduled Ancient Monument with the fort and fortlet.
+The vicus is listed as a scheduled monument with the fort and fortlet.